Skip to content

 AI Decision Augmentation

-Decision augmentation is when a system recommends a decision, or multiple decision alternatives, to humans using prescriptive or predictive analytics.
-So with decision augmentation, AI coupled with data science offers unlimited opportunities.
+Decision augmentation is when a system recommends a decision, or multiple decision alternatives, to humans.
+Normally, the AI is using prescriptive or predictive analytics.
+So with decision augmentation, AI coupled with data analytics offers unlimited opportunities.
 Here the AI does all the heavy lifting, crunches the data, and comes up with one or more options to a business problem.
 Then the human can choose the option or develop a new course of action and implement it.

 “We may think that our decisions are guided purely by logic and rationality, but our emotions always play a role in our good decision making process.”